Sonic Logo

 Sonic Logo 1996-1999

-At this time, the real emblem first appeared, which consisted of a solid black oval.
-It was positioned horizontally and contained a gradient violet image of a hedgehog’s head, outlined in a silvery outline and complemented by highlights.
-The character was glossy, voluminous, looked to the left, and had very large eyes – in fact, empty eye sockets through which a dark background was visible.
+At this time, the real emblem first appeared: a solid black oval.
+It was positioned horizontally and contained a gradient-violet image of a hedgehog’s head, outlined in silvery tones and highlighted.
+The character was glossy, voluminous, looked to the left, and had very large eyes, in fact, empty eye sockets through which a dark background was visible.

-In the same period, another logo variation appeared, consisting of the same elements but in a regrouped form.
-The name occupied two lines along with a graphic sign: in the first row, there was the phrase “Sonic Team,” made in the corporate font and separated by the main character’s head.
-There was an inscription “Presents,” in the lower part,” executed in a small grotesque with widely spaced letters.
-The predominant color of the emblem was dark purple.
+During the same period, another logo variation appeared, featuring the same elements arranged differently.
+The name occupied two lines, along with a graphic sign: in the first row, the phrase “Sonic Team” was set in the corporate font and separated by the main character’s head.
+There was an inscription, “Presents,” in the lower part, executed in a small grotesque with widely spaced letters.
+The emblem’s predominant color was dark purple.
 A black rectangle served as its background.

 1998 – 1999